Cédric Gogoua: International career

 Gogoua represented Ivory Coast at Under-17 and Under-20 level.

 Style of play

-Gogoua possesses the speed to keep track of smaller, quicker attackers while also possessing the strength needed to battle with more physical opponents.
-Also has a very good pass into space and game review, so he could play as defensive midfielder.
-While playing in the Finland, Gogoua has been one of the best players in Veikkausliiga and got a nickname Dominator.
+Gogoua has been described as having the speed to keep track of smaller, quicker attackers and the strength to compete with more physical opponents.
+He has also been noted for his passing and game review, and has played as a defensive midfielder.
+While playing in Finland, Gogoua was called one of the best players in Veikkausliiga and was nicknamed Dominator.